fleetdm/fleet/handbook/brand.md

 - **Manage risk, not fear**.
 Educate users about security threats positively.
 Risk management is smart, but focusing on fear can lead to poor decisions.
 We NEVER use fear as a communication and marketing tactic.

+- **Reconsider jargon**.
+Do not use terms that were commonly used but are now inappropriate.
+Some are offensive, while others are judgmental.
+We never want to offend people, and in some cases, the judgmental terms detract from our ability to sound positive and avoid fear.

 ### What would Mr Rogers say?

 At Fleet, our voice and tone should be clear, simple, friendly, and inspiring - like [Mr. Rogers](https://en.wikipedia.org/wiki/Fred_Rogers) who had a deep understanding of these communication values.